rhammell/forest-watch/README.md

     <i>ForestWatch UI</i>
   </p>
 </div>

+The map displays the boundary polygons for each of the listed projects.
+Users can pan, zoom, and measure acreage using the map tools, as well as select the year and product type of the satellite imagery to display.

 False Color and NDVI imagery products provide land-cover visualizations which highlight vegetation, making it easier to observe the presense of trees.